raspibolt/raspibolt/guide/bitcoin/desktop-wallet.md

 * Click on the "Private Electrum" tab
 * On the "URL" line, paste `raspibolt.local` or your node IP (e.g. `192.168.0.20`) in the first box and `50002` in the second box
-* Enable SSL by clicking on the slider (it should become blue)
+* Enable SSL by clicking on the slider
 * Enable the Tor proxy by clicking on the "Use proxy" slider
-* On the "Proxy URL" line, paste `127.0.0.1` in the first box and `9150` in the second box (or `9050` if you run Tor as a background service)
+* On the "Proxy URL" line, paste `127.0.0.1` in the first box and either `9150` or `9050` in the second box depending if you run the Tor Browser or Tor as a background service.
 * Click on "Test Connection".
 A green tick should appear on the button and you should see something similar to the following output:

   ```